canstar

 Belong logo

 A subsidiary of Telstra, Belong offers a simple range of NBN plans with its slowest on the NBN 25 speed tier and its fastest on the NBN 1000 speed tier, with prices typically cheaper than those offered by its parent company.
-You’ll have the option to BYO modem or add a modem at checkout, and all internet plans include a Belong SIM card loaded with $80 of credit.
+You’ll have the option to BYO modem or add a modem at checkout and either pay upfront or over 12 months.

 Other NBN providers